ICYMI: Australia has reopened its borders to vaccinated Singaporeans since 21 November 2021!

-While nothing is confirmed yet, it’s got our wanderlust at an all time high again because, Australia is possibly one of the best places to cure a whole year of travel blues.
-But really, here’s why we miss Australia…
+Australia is possibly one of the best places to cure a whole year of travel blues.
+With our wanderlust at an all-time high, here’s why we miss Australia and can’t wait to visit…

 1) The scenery keeps our jaws-dropped